n1ru4l/envelop/packages/plugins/generic-auth/README.md

 })
 ```

-> If you are using a different field extension for authentication, you can pass
+> If you are using a different field extension for authentication, you can pass `authDirectiveName`
-> `directiveOrExtensionFieldName` configuration to customize it.
+> configuration to customize it.

 #### Extend authentication with custom logic